 13. Fees to be paid for or in connection with matters provided for in the regulations, other than for bringing matters before the State Administrative Tribunal, and the persons liable to pay those fees.

-[Schedule 3 inserted by No. 39 of 1999 s.
-10; amended by No. 55 of 2004 s.
+[Schedule 3 inserted: No. 39 of 1999 s.
+10; amended: No. 55 of 2004 s.
 1304.]

 Notes

-1 This is a compilation of the Plumbers Licensing Act 1995 and includes the amendments made by the other written laws referred to in the following table.
+1 This reprint is a compilation as at 24 January 2014 of the Plumbers Licensing Act 1995 and includes the amendments made by the other written laws referred to in the following table.
 The table also contains information about any reprint.

 Compilation table